simonhw/middle-earth-champion/README.md

 Valid inputs are returned by the funtion.

 ### Validating Dates of Birth
 The `validate_dob()` fuction asks the user to input their child's date of birth in the format `DD/MM/YYYY`.
 If an invalid format is entered the user is prompted again to enter the date in the specified format.
+(See [Try Except Clauses](#try-except-clauses))

 ![DOB invalid format gif]()